gswitalski/strummerbox/README.md

 -   `npm run test:e2e:report`: Shows HTML report from last test run.

 For detailed testing documentation, see [Testing Quick Start](./docs/testing-quick-start.md).

+## CI/CD Pipeline

+The project uses GitHub Actions for continuous integration and deployment.
+The pipeline consists of two jobs:

+1. **Unit Tests** - Runs all unit tests using Vitest
+2. **Build** - Creates a production build (only if tests pass)

+Pipeline automatically:

+-   ✅ Runs unit tests (Vitest) on every push to `main`
+-   ✅ Builds the production version of the application (only if tests succeed)
+-   ✅ Verifies build integrity
+-   ✅ Stores build artifacts for 7 days

+### Manual Trigger

+You can manually trigger the pipeline from the GitHub Actions tab:
+1. Go to "Actions" tab in the repository
+2. Select "CI/CD Pipeline" workflow
+3. Click "Run workflow"

+### Pipeline Status

+View the pipeline status and history in the [Actions tab](https://github.com/YOUR_USERNAME/strummerbox/actions).

+For detailed CI/CD documentation, see [GitHub Actions CI Setup](./docs/results/github-actions-ci-setup.md).

 ## Project Scope